Skip to content

 • work_buddy/collectors/git_collector.py — receives {short_sha: full_session_id} via inspector.build_session_map(), which now reads from the DB instead of computing per-call.

-• MCP capabilities: conversation_observability_refresh, conversation_observability_uncommitted, conversation_observability_get, conversation_observability_list, session_summary_get, session_prs_get, summarization_worker_tick.
+• MCP capabilities: conversation_observability_refresh, conversation_observability_uncommitted, conversation_observability_get, conversation_observability_list, session_summary_get, session_prs_get, summarization_worker_tick. conversation_observability_get is a composite: a bare call returns the observed row, and opt-in include_summary/include_commits/include_writes/include_prs/include_topics flags join the rest for a one-call per-session picture.
+It stays separate from session_summary_get (the LLM summary alone) because their status/error track independently — transcript-parse health vs summary-generation health.
 The conversation_observability_summarize and conversation_observability_summary_get capabilities remain as deprecated aliases routed through legacy shims.
-The reverse session→tasks linkage is exposed via the tasks-domain session_tasks_get capability (reads task_sessions, enriched from the SQLite task store — bridge-independent).
+The reverse session→tasks linkage is exposed via the tasks-domain session_tasks_get capability (reads task_sessions, enriched from the SQLite task store — bridge-independent); the tasks-domain task_provenance capability also reads session_commits (via query_commits_for_task) to derive a task's developed-by sessions.
+The tasks-domain task_note_readers capability reads session_task_note_reads (via note_reads.query_reads_for_task) for the inverse — sessions that read a task's note.

-• Journal directions (journal/update-directions) require claude_session_summary.md alongside git_summary.md / chat_summary.md so multi-hour sessions without commits get logged as exploration rather than silently dropped.
+• Journal directions (journal/update-directions) require agent_session_summary.md alongside git_summary.md / chat_summary.md so multi-hour sessions without commits get logged as exploration rather than silently dropped.